bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 But, okay.
 That is probably an aside.
 We don't need to go down.
-But,`CHECKSIG` from stack is like, it's cool that you can even make that work.
+But `CHECKSIG` from stack is like, it's cool that you can even make that work.
 But it is a terrible basis for just about anything.
 And it's more like a game we could play as far as what's the most obscure way we could do some kind of introspection.
 And the answer would be, `CHECKSIG` from stack.